pgjdbc/pgjdbc/docs/content/documentation/ssl.md

 The SSL connection will fail if the server certificate cannot be verified. `verify-full` is recommended in most security-sensitive environments.

+There is a property `sslNegotiation`.
+This defaults to `postgres` but if set to `direct` it enables a second alternate way to initiate
+SSL encryption.
+The server will recognize connections which immediately begin SSL negotiation without any previous SSLRequest packets.
+See [Protocol Flow](https://www.postgresql.org/docs/17/protocol-flow.html#PROTOCOL-FLOW-SSL) for more details.

 The default SSL Socket factory is the LibPQFactory.
 In the case where the certificate validation is failing you can try `sslcert=` and LibPQFactory will not send the client certificate.
 If the server is not configured to authenticate using the certificate it should connect.

-Recent versions at the time of writing May 23/24 of openssl no longer support PKCS-8 keys.
+Recent versions at the time of writing May 23/2024 of openssl no longer support PKCS-8 keys.
 As a result we advise you to use PKCS-12 keys.

 The location of the client certificate, the PKCS-12 client key and root certificate can be overridden with the `sslcert` ,